-Check if there are any .tt2.dpkg-dist files among the templates.
-They usually appear when tt2 files are modified directly instead of creating customtt files.
-If you find any .tt2.dpkg-dist files, treat the corresponding tt2 files as if they were customtt.tt2 and introduce the changes from the existing tt2 files into the new templates (create associated .customtt.tt2) before the software upgrade.
+Check if there are any \.tt2.dpkg-dist files among the templates.
+They usually appear when tt2 files are modified directly instead of creating customtt/patchtt files.
+If you find any \.tt2.dpkg-dist files, treat the corresponding tt2 files as if they were customtt.tt2 and introduce the changes from the existing tt2 files into the new templates (create associated customtt.tt2 or patchtt.tt2) before the software upgrade.